-The team behind all the video games we know and love are usually crammed with talented designers, artists, and programmers.
+The team behind all the video games we know and love is usually crammed with talented designers, artists, and programmers.
 They all work together in tandem to create breathtaking worlds, tight game mechanics, and colorful characters.

 Alongside these talented individuals are video game producers.
 These are the individuals, or group of individuals, that oversees the general production of a video game.